nexiality/documentation/release/nexial-core-v2.0.changelog.md

 ### General
+- `nexial-macro-update.cmd|sh`: Added new cmd file to rename macro name across all scripts.

 #### Fixes:
 - fix email notification when email address isn't specified
 - force email notification to be sent as HTML